MichaelBelgium/Youtube-API/README.md

 ## Configuration

-Setting options are available in [`src/Config.php`](https://github.com/MichaelBelgium/Youtube-API/blob/master/src/Config.php)
+To configure everything, you need to create a copy of `.env.example` as `.env`.
+This file should contain your settings.
+For more information on the settings, check the comments in the `.env` or `.env.example` file.

 ## Documentation

 Check out the [wiki](https://github.com/MichaelBelgium/Youtube-API/wiki) for more docs.

 ## Docker
-You can deploy this API using `docker-compose.yml` and the `Dockerfile` to build from.
+You can deploy this project using `docker-compose.yml` and the `Dockerfile` to build from.
 Please add your google API Key to the `.env` file.
 It will expose port 80 from the container, out to port 80 on the host.
 This can also be changed in `.env` under HOST_PORT.
 The docker image uses yt-dlp.

 ### How to run with docker-compose